 The Governing Board reviews the Office of Cradle-to-Career Data annual work plan in August of each year.
 This plan will be used to establish standards by which to measure the Executive Director's job performance.
-In August, the Governing Board will also form an Ad Hoc Committee for the express purpose of evaluating the Executive Director.
-This committee, whose membership will be limited to Governing Board members, will be led by the Presiding Board Chair.
-Meetings of this Ad Hoc Committee will be exempted from Bagley-Keene regulations due to the sensitive nature of the content.
+In August, the Governing Board will also form a Committee for the express purpose of evaluating the Executive Director.
+This committee, whose membership will be limited to Governing Board members, will be led by the Presiding Chair.